emdash/udlang/README.md

 It supports creating efficient *filters*: small programs which operate on structured data.

-uDLang is both a stand-alone language as well as concrete command-line tool for stream processing.
+uDLang is both an embeddable DSL, as well as a stand-alone command-line tool for stream processing.

 In a nutshell, uDLang is an alternative to traditional pipeline